RAWHIDE Trail race

 Sunrise: 7:33am Sunset: 7:13pm

-**** 50 mile runners must be at mile 38 (start/finish area) by 3 pm to be able to head out for their last upper loop.
-Basically, you must complete 38 miles in 10 hours.
+Cut-off: 50-milers must be at/through mile 38 (start/finish area) by 3 pm to be allowed to run the last upper loop.
+Basically, you must complete 38 miles in 10 hours, which is a 15:45/mile pace.

 10k course will begin at the start/finish and head to the upper loop, following the sequential course marking numbers from 34 to 46, where you will take the "Mad Bomber' trail as a cut-off.
 At that point, you will reconnect with the other races and follow the main trail back to the start finish.
 MILE 2.7 WATER ONLY..........MILE 3.3 FULL AID.........MILE 4.0 WATER ONLY